OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/usermanagement/Configure_User.md

 #### Authentifications

-| Here you can change the user name and edit and delete authentications.
+| Here you can change the username and edit and delete authentications.

 #### Properties